100% free · no signup · no upsells

 01 Are these calculators really free?
 What's the catch?

 Free, no signup, no email gate, no upsell.
-The site runs on display advertising — you scroll past an ad placeholder.
+The site runs on display advertising, you scroll past an ad placeholder.
 Every calculator runs in your browser; nothing is sent to a server.
 Close the tab and your inputs disappear.

 02 Who built RestaurantCalcs and why should I trust the math?

 Built by Brock Markarian, a 5-year bartender-to-GM at Cosmos Taverna in California.
-Every formula was audited against authoritative industry sources — Toast, Restaurant365, MarginEdge, the National Restaurant Association, the Department of Labor, BinWise, BevSpot, the Culinary Institute of America.
+Every formula was audited against authoritative industry sources, Toast, Restaurant365, MarginEdge, the National Restaurant Association, the Department of Labor, BinWise, BevSpot, the Culinary Institute of America.
 Sources are cited inline on each calculator page.

-03 Why eight calculators specifically?
+03 Why these calculators specifically?
 What's missing?

 04 Can I use these for my restaurant's actual books?

 Use them for sanity checks, weekly tracking, and quick decisions.
-They are educational tools — not a replacement for accounting software, payroll providers, or a labor attorney.
+They are educational tools, not a replacement for accounting software, payroll providers, or a labor attorney.
 The disclaimer on every page is real.
 Consult qualified professionals before making business decisions.

 05 How accurate are the industry benchmark thresholds?